The 40-Hour Webpage (or Why Reporting Matters)

 The project leader, through the designer, sent a report to the CEO, Alex, explaining that the site would take 40–60 hours and could be done in two to three weeks.
-The page had all the bells and whistles: a searchable calendar, people could upload events with tags, there was special color-coding.
+The page had all the bells and whistles: a searchable calendar, people could upload events with tags, and there was special color coding.
 It was going to be the best events page in the world!

 But did Inedo need that?

 Just like you’d be shocked if a contractor got started on re-roofing your house before giving you an estimate, so too was company leadership shocked by the huge expense of this events page.
 Because there wasn’t adequate reporting from CEO to project leader to the designer, the web designer did not know the purpose of the events page, and hence, just designed the best thing she could.
 With better reporting—and greater context, or Taikyōku—everyone would have been in better sync to know that a simple events page would suffice.
 With more context after a clear report, everyone agreed that a 40- to 60-hour expense on this page was totally unrealistic and four to six hours of work would do just fine.